Cabanatuan POW Camp was located

 by 121 US Army 6th Ranger Battalion "Alamo

-Scouts" commanded by Henry Mucci, and guerrillas commanded
+Scouts" commanded by Lt.
+Col Henry Mucci, and guerrillas commanded

 by Juan Pajota and Eduardo Joson planned a secret mission to attack Cabanatuan POW Camp and liberate

-The attacking force consisted of 133 Americans and approximately 250 guerrillias that assembled at Dagupan the proceeded to
+The attacking force consisted of 133 U. S. Army soldiers and approximately 250 Filipino guerrillas that assembled at Dagupan the proceeded to

-The former Cabanatuan POW camp is open to the public as a historical site and has two memorials inside the perimeter of the former camp.
+The former Cabanatuan POW Camp is open to the public as a historical site with two memorials.

 Water Tower Foundations